 If you really dig under the surface and trace the tangled roots of any revolution, you will see that there are seldom any revolutions that sprout overnight.
-There may be landmark decisions, massive uprisings, and paradigm shifts which seem to explode at the surface from time to time.
+There may be landmark decisions, massive uprisings, and paradigm shifts that seem to explode at the surface from time to time.
 But almost invariably, these are the result of slow, steady (and often unnoticed) build-ups.

 All of which got me thinking about education, and how we might deploy an incrementalist approach to revolutionizing our schools.